Awarapan: Plot

-Shivam tracks Reema, kills Rajan, who refuses to divulge where she is.
-He tricks Munna into revealing Malik's plans regarding Reema, which are to sell her to the person who "enjoys" her the most.
-Munna tells Shivam everything about it, including the location, believing him to be crippled by his wounds and is immediately killed by Shivam upon realizing that is not the case.
-Shivam finds Reema and Malik, who is madly enraged at Shivam's standing against him, when he had cared for Shivam so much, deriding Shivam's new belief in God and freedom.
+Shivam tracks Reema and kills Rajan.
+He then tricks Munna into revealing Malik's plans for Reema: to sell her to the person who "enjoys" her the most.
+Munna tells Shivam everything about it, including the location, believing him to be crippled by his wounds, and is immediately killed by Shivam upon realizing that is not the case.
+Shivam finds Reema and Malik, who is enraged at his standing against Malik, when he had cared for Shivam so much, deriding Shivam's new belief in God and freedom.
 Shivam kills Malik and escapes with Reema to the shipping docks, where Bilal is waiting.
 Kabir shows up to fight Malik's men and buy Shivam time, and he is brutally murdered in the process.
 Bilal manages to force a reluctant Reema to escape to the ship, who is hesitant to leave Shivam behind.
-Ronnie and his men arrive, and a gunfight follows killing everyone including Shivam and Ronnie.
-Shivam finally reunites with Aliyah in heaven.
-The movie ends with Reema in a conference in Pakistan, where she tells her story of the "awara" who sacrificed his life to save her, and incites those present to stand up for victims of trafficking.
+Ronnie and his men arrive, and a gunfight follows, killing everyone, including Ronnie.
+Gravely injured and apparently breathing his final moments, Shivam dreams of finally reuniting with Aliyah in heaven.
+The film ends with Reema in a conference in Pakistan, where she tells her story of the man who sacrificed his life to save her, and incites those present to stand up for victims of trafficking.